ibm-cloud-docs/fortigate-10g/getting-help.md

 # Getting help and support for FortiGate Security Appliance 10 Gbps
 {: #getting-help-and-support-for-fortigate-security-appliance-10gbps}

-If you have problems or questions after using the FortiGate Security Appliance 10 Gbps, you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
-Post your question, then tag it with "ibm-cloud" and "fsa-10g".
+If you experience an issue or have questions when using FortiGate Security Appliance 10 Gbps, you can use the following resources before you open a support case.
 {: shortdesc}

-For more information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-using-avatar#using-avatar).
+* Review the [FAQs](/docs/fortigate-10g?topic=fortigate-10g-faqs-for-fortigate-security-appliance-10gbps) in the product documentation.
+* Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
+* Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
+When you ask a question, tag the question with `ibm-cloud` and `fsa-10g`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.

+If you still can't resolve the problem, you can open a support case.
+For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case).
+And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).